agnul/AdventOfCode/2022/README.md

 there's a floor that extends infinitely on both sides and sand will continue pouring into the cave just until the position at `[500 0]` is occupied by the sand piling up.
-We can reuse almost all of the code for part one, we just need to update the `get-in-cave` function to take note of the floor and write a new function telling us when to stop
+We can reuse almost all of the code for part one, we just need to update the `get-in-cave` function to check for the cave's floor and write a new function telling us when to stop

 ```clojure
 (defn get-in-cave